Auf einen Blick

 Where to compete

-Companies interested in the EV charging market face three key decisions about where to compete: the charging occasion, the part of the value chain, and the region.
+Companies interested in the EV charging market face three key decisions about where to compete: the charging occasion, the part of the EV charging value chain, and the region.
 The choices each leadership team makes will determine the ecosystem partners it needs.

 Charging occasions include home, work, destination, or transit.
-In the near term, a lot of investment will flow into building up the required infrastructure.
+In the near term, a lot of investment will flow into building up the required EV charging infrastructure.
 In transit charging, profitability will depend on the ability to achieve high utilization rates.
 Winning in this sector will require a large capital expenditure on a network of convenient, reliable, fast-charging stations (150-plus kilowatt) that deliver an excellent customer experience.

 But in the future, the largest profit pool for home and work charging will likely be linked to next-generation smart energy services, including vehicle-to-grid and vehicle-to-home EV charging (see Figures 2 and 3).
 These services will become increasingly important as the volume of solar and wind energy grows because production is sporadic, and it is difficult to efficiently store irregular streams of electricity.
 Vehicle-to-grid and vehicle-to-home charging allow electricity companies to harness the storage capacity in car batteries to better balance supply and demand.
-Companies that succeed in the burgeoning market for home and work charging will be best positioned to compete in this future market for smart energy services.
+Companies that succeed in the burgeoning market for home and work charging will be best positioned to compete in this future EV charging market for smart energy services.

-From a value chain perspective, the profit pool growth in the coming decade will be strong in the three main EV charging segments—hardware and installation, charging services, and smart energy services.
+From an EV charging value chain perspective, the profit pool growth in the coming decade will be strong in the three main EV charging segments—hardware and installation, charging services, and smart energy services.
 In the US, Europe, and China, the combined sector is likely to grow to between €8 billion and €13.5 billion by 2030, with smart energy services leading the growth and representing roughly one-third of the total profit pool.

 A complex market

 EV charging is a complex sector.
-Market characteristics vary significantly by country, location for charging, company position in the overall value chain, and business model.
+Market characteristics vary significantly by country, location for charging, company position in the overall EV charging value chain, and business model.
 To compete effectively, leadership teams need to understand each market’s specific characteristics and provide a smooth and consistent customer experience (see Figure 4).

-Participants in the new charging ecosystem include automakers, oil and gas firms, utility companies, equipment manufacturers, software firms, charge-point operators, retailers, infrastructure funds, and start-ups.
+Participants in the new charging ecosystem include automakers, oil and gas firms, utility companies, equipment manufacturers, software firms, charge-point operators, retailers, EV charging infrastructure funds, and start-ups.
 Each has a different set of assets and incentives and a different role in the broader ecosystem.
 Those differences create an opportunity to align incentives and form partnerships.

 We see seven distinct business models in the emerging EV charging ecosystem (see Figure 5).
 The simplest model is one focused purely on hardware or software.
-Others bundle different elements of the charging value chain.
+Others bundle different elements of the charging EV charging value chain.
 Charging solution providers, for example, combine hardware, planning, and installation.
 Charge-point operators install and operate charging stations.
 The US-based company ChargePoint Inc. provides an open charging network that serves all electric car models and offers a one-stop shop for businesses that want to install a charger, including annual subscriptions for tools, data, payment processing, and driver support.

 Capital markets currently award a higher value to integrated business models, such as Tesla’s and ChargePoint’s.
 They place a lower value on pure hardware providers, assuming that over time, equipment is likely to become a lower-margin commodity business.